quadsurf/express_intro_exercise_puppies/readme.md

 - make a folder for your project
 - create an app.js file
-- add a package json using the `npm init` command
+- add a package json using the `npm init` command (hit the 'enter' key through all the prompts)
 - create a `.gitignore` file and make sure `node_modules` are not tracked by git
 - initialize a git repository and make your first commit
 - make sure you have a `views` folder for your application (you will want to have subfolders for your site views and puppies views)